Brit Awards: The KLF (1992)

 In 1992, dance/art band The KLF was awarded Best British Group (shared with Simply Red) and were booked to open the show.
 In an attempt to hijack the event, the duo collaborated with grindcore metal band Extreme Noise Terror to perform a death metal version of the dance song "3 a.m.
-Eternal", a performance that prompted conductor Sir Georg Solti to walk out in disgust.
-The performance ended with Bill Drummond firing blanks from a vintage machine gun over the audience and KLF publicist/announcer Scott Piering stating "Ladies and gentlemen, The KLF have now left the music business".
+Eternal", complete with flame-throwers, and ending with Bill Drummond firing blanks from a vintage machine gun over the audience.
+KLF publicist/announcer Scott Piering stated "Ladies and gentlemen, The KLF have now left the music business".
+The performance prompted conductor Sir Georg Solti to walk out in disgust.
 Producers of the show then refused to let a motorcycle courier collect the award on behalf of the band.
-Later that evening, the KLF dumped a dead sheep outside the venue of an after-show party, whilst their Brit Award was reportedly found buried in a field near Stonehenge in 1993.
+Later that evening, the KLF dumped a dead sheep outside the venue of an after-show party, and later buried their BRIT Award statuette at Stonehenge signifying their abhorrence of the music industry.